 Coadjutor Bishops-See Bishop Coadjutor.

-Color no bar to Church membership I. 16.
-4 Commission to investigate charges against a Minister in a foreign
+Color no bar to Church membership

 land

-Commissioner to take depositions, may be appointed IV.
-3. 22

-Commissions and Committees, Joint, of the General
+Commissioner to take depositions, may be appointedIV.
+3. 22 Commissions and Committees, Joint, of the General

 Convention

-Differences between I. 1.
-2(b)
+Differences betweenI.
+1. 2(b)

-How constituted I. 1.
-2(a)
+How constitutedI.
+1. 2(a)

-Members of, how appointed I. 1.
-2(c)
+Members of, how appointedI.
+1. 2(c) Membership to include member of Executive CouncilI.
+1. 2(c)

-Membership to include member of Executive Council I. 1.
-2(c)
+Membership to include member of Executive CouncilI.
+1. 2(c)

 Reports to be made

 Annually, to Presiding Bishop and President of House of

-Deputies I. 1.
-2(d)
+DeputiesI.
+1. 2(d)

-To succeeding General Convention I. 1.
-2(e)
+To succeeding General ConventionI.
+1. 2(e)

 Standing Commissions

+On Church in Small CommunitiesI.
+1. 2(h)

 On Church Music

+On Constitution and CanonsI.
+1. 2(i)

+On Ecumenical Relations

-On StructureI.
-1. 2(f)
+On Human Affairs and HealthI.
+1. 2(g)

+On Structure

 Standing Liturgical Commission

-Common Prayer, Book of -See Book of Common Prayer.
+Common Prayer, Book of - See Book of Common Prayer Communicants, Names of all, recorded in Parish Registers

-Communicants, Names of all, recorded in Parish Registers III.
-20. 3(c)
+Communicants, Names of an, recorded in Parish Registers

-Certificate I. 16.
-5(a)

 Duty of Rector or Minister

 Enrollment

-Notice of enrollment

 Of any Church to benefit

 Removal of

 Repulsion

+Communion alms and contributions, how applied III.
+20. 2(e)

-Communion of this Church, Abandonment of, by a Bishop
+Communion of this Church, Abandonment of, by a BishopIV.
+9

-by a Presbyter or Deacon
+by a Presbyter or DeaconIV.
+10

 Communities, Religious

-Confirmation, Duty of Ministers to prepare young persons and others
+Confirmation, Duty of Ministers to prepare candidates III.
+20. 2(c))

-for

 Duty of minister re Bishop's visitationIII.
-20. 2(d)
+20. 2(d))

-Recorded in Parish Register
+Recorded in Parish Register III.
+20. 3(a))

-Congregations and Parishes
+Congregations and ParishesI.
+12 1

-Belong to Diocese where Parish is situated I. 12.
-1
+Belong to Diocese where Parish is situatedI.
+12. 1

-Canon not affect legal rights of property I. 12.
-3(c)
+Canon not affect legal rights of propertyI.
+12. 3(c)

-In foreign lands
+In foreign lands I. 14 •

 Appointment of MinistersI.
-14, 13
+14. 13

 Certify desire to be received by General Convention I. 14.
 5

-Council of Advice and functions I. 14.
-9
+Council of Advice and functions

-Differences between Minister and CongregationI.
-14. 12
+Differences between Minister and Congregation

-Formation of new
+Formation of new I. 12.
+2(b); I. 14.
+3

 How accepted I. 14.
-6

-Ministers charged with canonical offenseI.
-14. 10
+6 Ministers charged with canonical offense I. 14.
+10

-ProvisoI.
-14. 10

-Organization of I. 14.
-3
+Organization of

-Presiding Bishop assign jurisdiction I. 14.
-7
+Presiding Bishop assign jurisdiction

-Recognize Constitution and Canons I. 14.
-4
+Recognize Constitution and Canons

-Who may officiate temporarily I. 14.
-2
+Who may officiate temporarily

+into may oritotate temporarily mananent in 14.2